OlloClark/project-2-seir/README.md

 ## Next Steps/Wishlist

-- Optimize for mobile
+- Optimize for mobile.
-- Ability to drop a Google pin and photo
+- Ability to drop a Google pin and photo.
-- 7-day timeout on posts
+- 7-day timeout on posts.
-- Ultimate goal: to be able to open, post, and close the app in less than 10 seconds
+- Ultimate goal: to be able to open, post, and close the app in less than 10 seconds.